thepeopleseason/mtg_archenemy/README.md

 Options
 -------

-Including `?remote=1` on the end of the URL will enable only remote-friendly schemes (e.g. No extra turns, creature stealing/Control magic)
+Including `?remote=1` on the end of the URL will enable only remote-friendly schemes (e.g. No extra turns, control magic)

 Installation
 ------------